xrettle/WFGY/TensionUniverse/BlackHole/Q105_prediction_of_systemic_crashes.md

 In the longer term, Q105 is expected to function as:

 * the flagship risk_tail_tension node for socio technical systems
-* a template for how to encode questions about the predictability of rare, catastrophic events in other domains
+* a template for how to encode questions about the predictability of rare catastrophic events in other domains
-* a bridge between theoretical constraints (from information, complexity, and control) and practical risk management engineering
+* a bridge between theoretical constraints from information, complexity, and control and practical risk management engineering

 Progress on Q105 will also inform how TU treats limits of early warning in AI alignment and Anthropocene dynamics.